Virginia: Culture

-Modern Virginian culture has many sources, and is part of the culture of the Southern United States.
-The Smithsonian Institution divides Virginia into nine cultural regions, and in 2007 used their annual Folklife Festival to recognize the substantial contributions of England and Senegal on Virginian culture.
-Virginia's culture was popularized and spread across America and the South by figures such as George Washington, Thomas Jefferson, and Robert E. Lee.
-Their homes in Virginia represent the birthplace of America and the South.
+Modern Virginian culture has many sources and is part of the culture of the Southern United States.
+The Smithsonian Institution divides Virginia into nine cultural regions.

 Besides the general cuisine of the Southern United States, Virginians maintain their own particular traditions.
 Virginia wine is made in many parts of the Commonwealth.
-Smithfield ham, sometimes called "Virginia ham", is a type of country ham which is protected by state law, and can be produced only in the town of Smithfield.
+Smithfield ham, sometimes called "Virginia ham", is a type of country ham which is protected by state law and can be produced only in the town of Smithfield.
 Virginia furniture and architecture are typical of American colonial architecture.
 Thomas Jefferson and many of the Commonwealth's early leaders favored the Neoclassical architecture style, leading to its use for important state buildings.
 The Pennsylvania Dutch and their style can also be found in parts of the Commonwealth.

-Literature in Virginia often deals with the Commonwealth's extensive and sometimes troubled past.
+Literature in Virginia often deals with the Commonwealth's past.
 The works of Pulitzer Prize winner Ellen Glasgow often dealt with social inequalities and the role of women in her culture.
-Glasgow's peer and close friend James Branch Cabell wrote extensively about the changing position of gentry in the Reconstruction era, and challenged its moral code with Jurgen, A Comedy of Justice.
+James Branch Cabell wrote extensively about the changing position of gentry in the Reconstruction era, and challenged its moral code with Jurgen, A Comedy of Justice.
 William Styron approached history in works such as The Confessions of Nat Turner and Sophie's Choice.
 Tom Wolfe has occasionally dealt with his southern heritage in bestsellers like I Am Charlotte Simmons.
-Mount Vernon native Matt Bondurant received critical acclaim for his historic novel The Wettest County in the World about moonshiners in Franklin County during prohibition.
+Matt Bondurant received critical acclaim for his historic novel The Wettest County in the World about moonshiners in Franklin County during prohibition.
 Virginia also names a state Poet Laureate.